zhoda-lii/zhoda-lii/README.md

 - 👀 I’m interested in automation and data analytics.
 - 🌱 I’m currently exploring UiPath and GraphQL.
-- 🔭 I’m working on my terminal-like portfolio.
+- 🔭 I’m working on software acceptance testing using LLMs.
-- ⚡ Fun fact: I like spicy ramen and curry udon!
+- ⚡ Random fact: I like spicy ramen and curry udon!

 #